 This is a quick way for you to consider some of the factors that impact inclusion at work.
 You may also be interested in the more formal Psychologically safe team assessment which allows your employees to rate the extent to which they feel included.

-Ask yourself these questions to explore how you might be able to improve inclusion in your workplace.
+Ask yourself these questions to explore how you might be able to improve inclusion on your team.

-- Does everyone on your team speak up with concerns and suggestions?
+- Do you consistently ask for feedback on your organization’s inclusion practices, and does everyone on your team feel safe speaking up about concerns and suggestions?
 If not, who is silent?

 - Pay attention to who speaks up, shares ideas, and raises concerns in meetings.
 It is equally important to pay attention to those who are hesitant or remain silent.
 It could be helpful to approach those who are silent in a one-on-one setting to ask them their thoughts, as well as to find out if there’s something that may help them to feel more comfortable speaking up.